esunke/espresso-cnj-hana-xsa/README.md

 # Sample Application Code for "Chuck Norris Jokes"
-This repository holds the code for the example application described in the book "Cloud-Entwicklung in SAP HANA XSA" by Eik Sunke (@esunke).
+This repository holds the code for the example application described in the book "Cloud-Entwicklung in SAP HANA" by Eik Sunke (@esunke).
 The book was published by Espresso Tutorials.

 You can find more details on the website "https://www.espresso-tutorials.de/produkt/cloud-entwicklung-in-sap-hana/".